malkhamis-panw/gaia/doc/documentation.md

 implement:
 - `Default`: This policy is not making a decision for the datapath.
-- `Aporeto`: The Defender is managing and handling the datapath.
+- `Aporeto`: The enforcer is managing and handling the datapath.
-- `EnvoyAuthorizer`: The Defender is serving Envoy-compatible gRPC APIs for every processing unit that for example can be used by an Envoy proxy to use the Microsegmentation PKI and implement Microsegmentation network policies.
-NOTE: The Defender is not going to own the datapath in this example.
+- `EnvoyAuthorizer`: The enforcer is serving Envoy-compatible gRPC APIs for every processing unit that for example can be used by an Envoy proxy to use the Microsegmentation PKI and implement Microsegmentation network policies.
+NOTE: The enforcer is not going to own the datapath in this example.
 It is merely providing an authorizer API.

 Default value: